 App: And then I was a refugee …

-Download this app which shares the insights of experienced Australian Red Cross staff and volunteers, highlighting real scenarios faced by people from refugee backgrounds, and demystifies the refugee experience - a crisis millions of people find themselves in today.
+This app shares the insights of experienced Australian Red Cross staff and volunteers, highlighting real scenarios faced by people from refugee backgrounds, and demystifies the refugee experience - a crisis millions of people find themselves in today.

 School project ideas